Oscar O'Neill Oxholm (1809–1871): Early life

-His father owned a mansion of the corner of Sankt Annæ Gade and Amaliegade (which was acquired by King Frederick VI in 1826 who put it at the disposal of Prince William of Hesse-Kassel, who lived there until his death in 1867), as well as the St. George Hill, Sally's Fancy, and Hope plantations in Saint Croix.
+His father owned a mansion of the corner of Sankt Annæ Plads and Amaliegade (which was acquired by King Frederick VI in 1826 who put it at the disposal of Prince William of Hesse-Kassel, who lived there until his death in 1867), as well as the St. George Hill, Sally's Fancy, and Hope plantations on Saint Croix.

 Career

 Oxholm began his career in the Royal Danish Army at the Foot Guards.
 In 1848, he was freed from service to serve as adjudant for Frederick VII.
 He reached the rank of Major-General and was appointed to chamberlain.

 Oxholm purchased Rosenfeldt Manor at Vordingborg in 1841.
 He constructed the new main building, two farm buildings and 20 fæstegårde.
 Designed by Henrik Steffens Sibbern, the main building was built from 1868 to 1870.

 Personal life

 Oxholm married the Irish Adelaide Maria O'Kelly (1817-1842) in 1842.
 Together, they had three sons: